Services for People with Disabilities

 HathiTrust is a partnership of academic & research institutions, offering a collection of millions of titles digitized from libraries around the world.
 Eligible UC Davis users with a visual or print disability can receive special, full-text access to in-copyright materials in HathiTrust.

-In order to take advantage of this service, please contact the UC Davis Student Disability Center (students) or Disability Management Services (faculty and staff).
+Advanced registration with the UC Davis Student Disability Center (students) or Disability Management Services (faculty and staff) is required to take advantage of this service.

 Assistive Technology